ptibogxiv/doliconnect/readme.txt

 License: GPL v3 or later
 Donate link: https://ptibogxiv.eu

-This plugin interfaces your Dolibarr installation with a customer interface in WordPress.
+This plugin interfaces your Dolibarr with your WordPress.

 == Description ==